PAESCAL-SciDAC5/task-notes-integration-to-E3SM/info/doc_e3sm_test_suites.md

 ```
 ./created_test ${SUITE_NAME}
 ```
-to run multiple tests without having to issue one `create_test` command for each of them.
+to run multiple tests without having to issue one `create_test` command for each test.

 # Test suite examples